Boiler Turns Off After a Few Minutes? Troubleshooting Tips

 Low Water Pressure

 Low pressure is one of the most frequent reasons why a boiler turns off unexpectedly.
 If the pressure gauge reads below about 1 bar, the system can’t circulate water properly and will automatically switch off.
 Check the gauge – it should read 1–1.5 bar when cold.
-If topping up doesn’t help, there may be a leak or expansion vessel issue that needs professional attention.

 Faulty Thermostat